CodeScroll/PHP-login-register-system/README.md

    - isLoggedIn(), if the user is "connected" or "disconnected"

 To run the project, you must set the email functionality of your server.
-If you want to run it locally without email  you must comment the line 153 at "login.php" and uncomment the 154.
+If you want to run it locally without email  you must
+ - comment the line 153 at "login.php" and uncomment the 154.
+ - comment the line 49 at "reset-password.php"

 Stay here, the project grows up day by day :)